AlexZinkM/IPCounter-Zinenko/README.md

 The first thing I had to figure out was whether I could improve on the linear approach of adding IPs to a HashSet.
 Since adding elements to a HashSet is already O(N), I knew that I couldn’t reduce the complexity itself.
 Instead, I focused on how to speed up the actual runtime by splitting the workload across multiple threads.
 For small files, adding IPs to a HashSet sequentially is actually faster because there’s no overhead from thread management.
-But for large files (let's say over 1 GB), the cost of reading and processing lines starts to add up, and that’s when parallelism really pays off.
+But for large files (let's say over 100 MB), the cost of reading and processing lines starts to add up, and that’s when parallelism really pays off.

+Why I didn't split file into several chunks for parallel processing

+My first thought was to divide the file into several parts, assuming that the average IP address is 16 bytes.
+I could split the file into chunks divisible by 16 bytes and feed those chunks to virtual threads.
+However, IP addresses are different sizes, and I could implement this approach only by sacrificing accuracy, as some IPs might get lost, which I assume is not an option here.

 Choosing ConcurrentHashMap